agroal/pgagroal/doc/manual/en/71-git.md

 **Format source code**

-Use
+Use the `clang-format.sh` script from the root directory of the project to apply consistent formatting:

 ``` sh
 ./clang-format.sh
 ```

-to format the source code
+Note that the project uses `clang-format` version 21 (or higher).

 **Repeat**